flutter/website/src/development/tools/devtools/_profiler.md

 ## CPU Profiler

-Start recording a CPU profile by clicking Record.
+Start recording a CPU profile by clicking **Record**.
-When you are done recording, click Stop.
-At this point, CPU profiling data is pulled from the VM and displayed in the profiler views (Call Tree,
-Bottom Up, and Flame Chart).
+When you are done recording, click **Stop**.
+At this point, CPU profiling data is pulled from the VM and displayed in the profiler views (Call Tree, Bottom Up, and Flame Chart).

 ### Profile granularity

 The default rate at which the VM collects CPU samples is 1 sample / 250 μs.
 This is selected by default on the CPU profiler view as "Profile granularity: medium".
-This rate can be modified via the selector at the top of the page.
+This rate can be modified using the selector at the top of the page.
 The sampling rates for low, medium, and high granularity are 1 / 1000 μs, 1 / 250 μs, and 1 / 50 μs, respectively.
 It is important to know the trade-offs